 Wei G, Twomey D, Lamb J, et al. Gene expression-based chemical genomics identifies rapamycin as a modulator of MCL1 and glucocorticoid resistance.
 Cancer Cell.
 2006;10(4):331-342.

 Guo Wei, Ph.D.

-Guo Wei is a group leader in the Cancer Program at the Broad Institute of MIT and Harvard.
+Guo Wei is a senior group leader in the Cancer Program at the Broad Institute of MIT and Harvard.
 He joined the Broad Institute as a postdoc researcher in 2005 and became a research scientist in 2009.
 At the Broad, Guo has pioneered the research of targeting pro-survival proteins in cancer.
 He and his colleagues discovered that MCL1 is frequently amplified and highly expressed in cancer, and is required for the survival of cancer cells with low BCLxL expression, and thus identified MCL1 as a potential oncology target and revealed a potential patient population that would be benefit from MCL1 therapeutics.
 Since 2012, Guo has co-directed the research and development activities of the MCL1 therapeutics project within the Broad and also coordinated collaborations with other partner institutions.
 He also leads a few other cancer discovery and therapeutics projects at the Broad.